An award-winning freelance writer and journalist on the only numbers she keeps track of in her business and what makes them so crucial.

-As a freelance writer, I define my success by two opposing metrics.
+As a freelance writer, I define my success by two metrics.

 My husband, who is unquestionably worse than I am at keeping track of income and expenses, sent me a spreadsheet he’d used at his former job.
-As I filled in my numbers on that sheet, suddenly I discovered just how easy it was.
-I realized that once the systems were set up, I could easily track everything without any additional work.
+As I filled in my numbers on that sheet, I suddenly realized how easy it was.
+I realized that once the systems were set up, I could easily track everything with no additional work.
+(In the Freelancer Writer’s Complete Template Bundle, I share them with you!)

 This spreadsheet provided so much information about my business that it made complete sense to swallow my distaste and just spend a week doing numbers.
 What do you know?
 Not only did I set it up, I actually enjoyed every bit of the process.

-I learned in the process that there are a few numbers that no freelance writer can afford to ignore.
+I learned that there are a few numbers that no freelance writer can afford to ignore.
 These numbers shine a spotlight on your business and make clear your shortfalls.
-They tell, very starkly, where you need to improve.
+They tell, starkly, where you need to improve.

 1. Number of clients